Knhwong/189lFinal/Press Kit.md

 # _Press Kit_
 ## Counter Attacker

 Welcome to our game!
 Our game is a 2D platform game that is inspired by classic games such as _Contra_ and _Super Mario Bros_.
 While brainstorming, we had the idea to implement the Block/Reflect design from the _Dark Souls_ series and the _Sekiro:Shadows Die Twice_.
-We then combined these elements to form our own game.
+We then combined these elements to form our own unique game.
+In Counter Attacker, you will fight through levels of enemies armed with projectile launchers, but you will only have a shield to defend yourself!
+Luckily, your shield wielding ability is well-honed, and your shield is large and strong -- but not impervious!
+You shield will break if you do not time its use just right.
+Reflect the enemies projectiles back at them to defeat them and progress through the levels.
+Beat all three levels to save your dog!

 ### Game Facts